krobee/Pizza-Ordering-System/README.md

 ## Details
 * use Java Swing as graphic user interface
 * has different views and functionalities based on account types
-* capable of handling asynchronize problems
+* capable of handling synchronize problems